isabella232/primetime.en/help/digital-rights-management/tvsdk-drm-workflow/content-protection-process-details.md

 uuid: 4825c49e-fa6f-4c98-9d21-a2743930ca2e
 ---

-# License acquisition process details{#license-acquisition-process-details}
+# License acquisition process details {#license-acquisition-process-details}

 This process presents a detailed, API-level view of the Primetime DRM protected-content workflow:

 1. Using a `URLLoader` object, load the bytes of the protected content's metadata file.

    Set this object to a variable, such as `metadata_bytes`.
 All content controlled by Primetime DRM has Primetime DRM metadata.
 When the content is packaged, this metadata can be saved as a separate metadata file ( [!DNL .metadata]) alongside the content.
 Alternatively, the metadata can be Base64-encoded and inserted into the body of the video manifest file.
 For more information, see [Packaging Media Files](../protecting-content/packaging-media-overview/packaging-media-files.md).
    1. If necessary, remove the exclamation point `!` from the start of the string.
    1. If necessary for HLS or HDS content, decode the included metadata in the Base64-encoded string to binary data before passing it.
 1. Create a `DRMContentData` instance.